gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 (Minaee, Liang & Yan, 2022)

 > "In [69], Ge et al. proposed a simple, yet effective approach for real-time hand pose estimation from single depth images using 3D CNNs.
 Their proposed 3D CNN taking a 3D volumetric representation of the hand depth image as input can capture the 3D spatial structure of the input and accurately regress full 3D hand pose in a single pass.
 The architecture of the proposed 3D CNN by this work is shown in Fig 49"
 (Minaee, Liang & Yan, 2022)

+> "In [82], Pavllo et al. proposed a 3D human pose estimation in video with temporal convolutions and semi-supervised training.
+They demonstrated that 3D poses in video can be effectively estimated with a fully convolutional model based on dilated temporal convolutions over 2D keypoints"
+(Minaee, Liang & Yan, 2022)

+> "Deep learning models developed for vision geometry are important for various AR applications (such as the ones in Games, Museums, Automotive, and Scene Understanding).
+There are various works developed in this direction.
+Here we cover some of the prominent works"
+(Minaee, Liang & Yan, 2022)

+> "In [97], Dai et al. introduced ScanNet, an RGB-D video dataset containing 2.5M views in 1513 scenes annotated with 3D camera poses, surface reconstructions, and semantic segmentations.
+To collect this data, they designed an easy-to-use and scalable RGB-D capture system that includes automated surface reconstruction and crowd-sourced semantic annotation.
+They showed that using this data helps achieve state-of-the-art performance on several 3D scene understanding tasks, including 3D object classification, semantic voxel labeling, and CAD model retrieval"
+(Minaee, Liang & Yan, 2022)

 #### (Client-Server Architectures (Now part of CV))